-If You’ve Been Arrest for DWI, We Can Help.
+If You’ve Been Arrested For DWI, We Can Help

-Attorney Waren Price in Frisco understands what you are facing.
+Attorney Waren Price at The Price Firm, PLLC, in Plano understands what you are facing.
 He represents Texans accused of DWI or DUI with solid and unyielding legal representation.
 He can help you.

 What If I Passed The Breath Test?

-After you are arrested for Driving While Intoxicated, you will be asked to provide a sample of your breath or blood for testing.
-It is illegal for a person to operate a motor vehicle with an alcohol concentration of 0.08 or above.
-What if you take a test and the alcohol concentration is below 0.08?
+After you are arrested for driving while intoxicated, you will be asked to provide a sample of your breath or blood for testing.
+It is illegal for a person to operate a motor vehicle with an alcohol concentration of .08 or above.
+What if you take a test and the alcohol concentration is below .08?
 It is not unusual for a person to be arrested for DWI but to later take and pass a breath or blood test.
 While you may have a very good defense depending on how far below the limit you are, simply blowing under the limit does not necessarily mean the case will be dropped.
 The prosecutor and police officer may argue your blood alcohol was likely higher while driving or they may simply argue that you had lost the normal use of your mental or physical faculties because of the alcohol or drugs in your system.
 Either way passing the test does not automatically mean you get a free pass.
-An experienced DWI attorney will work with to craft a defense that will help the jury see past the smoke and mirrors presented by the State.
+The experienced DWI attorney will work with to craft a defense that will help the jury see past the smoke and mirrors presented by the state.

 Will I Get Convicted?

-Frisco DWI/DUI defense lawyer Waren Price provides DWI/DUI defense to residents of Collin County, Dallas County, and Denton County who have been arrested and/or charged with driving while intoxicated or driving under the influence of alcohol or drugs.
-He has handled hundreds of DWI cases throughout his career, and is thoroughly familiar with prosecution strategies and how to craft a defense that benefits his clients.
+Plano DWI/DUI defense lawyer Waren Price at The Price Firm, PLLC, provides DWI/DUI defense to residents of Collin County, Dallas County and Denton County who have been arrested and/or charged with driving while intoxicated or driving under the influence of alcohol or drugs.
+He has handled hundreds of DWI cases throughout his career and is thoroughly familiar with prosecution strategies and how to craft a defense that benefits his clients.